Register Your Interest

 Take a year out, do something amazing

-You can become a Sabbatical Officer at any stage of your student journey.
+You can become an Elected Officer at any stage of your student journey.
 You can either take a year out from your course (a sabbatical year) or run for a position in your final year, and take up the post when you graduate.
 Individuals can have a maximum of two terms, so you even have the option to run again after your first year as a Sabb.

 It’s a year you will never forget.
 It’s jam packed with opportunities and experiences, you will meet a diverse range of individuals from all walks of life and you’ll have all of this to look back on after 12-months which will propel you to your next job.
-Whatever your career path may be, a year as a Sabbatical Officer is invaluable asset, an experience you won’t find anywhere else.
+Whatever your career path may be, a year as an Elected Officer is invaluable asset, an experience you won’t find anywhere else.

 You will be able to live and work in Portsmouth, the seafront city, and travel the country for conferences, campaigning and other networking opportunities.